kizito9898/IT-Documentation/Intune/Device-Enrollment.md

 - **Enter password and passes MFA(if needed)
 - **Device automatically joins Intune(MDM)
 ![Screenshot](images/screenshot155.jpg)
-**All the apps are automatically getting installed and the user  can access the apps immediately
+All the apps are automatically getting installed and the user can access the apps when they log in

 ![Screenshot](images/screenshot156.jpg)